perak/kitchen-examples/example-admin/README.md

 meteor
 ```

+**JSON** and **YAML** files are the same example in different formats.

-To use the **YAML** example you'll need to have <a href="https://www.npmjs.org/package/yaml2json" target="_blank">yaml2json</a> converter installed.
+Meteor-kitchen natively supports input files written in **JSON**.
+To use the **YAML** example you'll need to have <a href="https://www.npmjs.com/package/yaml-js" target="_blank">js-yaml</a> converter installed.
+The following is the most common example of how to accomplish this:

+    npm install -g js-yaml

 When you start the application and register, your user account will have role "user" by default and you will not see admin panel.

 To create first admin, you first need to find your user ID.
 Open mongo shell and type: